Small Business Saturday rolls around in the midst of the holiday season every year to celebrate small local businesses everywhere.

 If you need help managing all the questions and purchases, especially those coming from online users, think about investing in a chatbot.
 With a chatbot, like on Facebook, you can provide quick answers to common user questions, like your shipping times, return policy, and more.

-Investing in ads is one of the best Small Business Saturday marketing ideas because it helps future customers become aware of your brand before SBS.
+Investing in ads is one of the best Small Business Saturday ideas because it helps future customers become aware of your brand before the big day.

 Make Small Business Saturday a success